kumpelblase2/skrillax/silkroad-codegen/README.md

 Packets are in themselves also just enums/structs, but they have an opcode and a direction assigned and will be added to the general packet handler.

-This project is mostly done from my perspective, but there might be some things that are still necessary.
-One of these things is some conditional logic in the parsing which is provided in the spec.
-In a few cases, a packet contents may vary depending on certain conditions of the previous data.
-An example would be if an area is a dungeon, the position gets presented differently (u32 instead of u16).
-So far, this has mostly been encountered on the server side, which I can work around without conditional logic, but in the future there may be client packets that require such a thing.
-It might also be nice to re-use enums/structs from an existing crate so things don't get duplicated.
+This project is mostly finished from my perspective, but there might be some things that are still necessary.
+For example, the conditional logic is very much just bolted on and may be rust specific.
+It's not used as often to warrant a proper design and implementation, but still makes the goal of reuse hard to achieve.
+It might also be nice to re-use enums/structs from other crates, like a common crate, so things don't get duplicated.
+Or at least providing from/to mappings in those cases.